ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Barbarian/path-of-berserker-2014.md

 ---
 title: Path of the Berserker 2014
 created: 2025/06/15 at 22:21
-updated: 2025/08/01 at 00:04
+updated: 2025/08/01 at 00:29
-permalink: path-of-the-berserker-phb-barbarian
+permalink: path-of-berserker-2014-barbarian
-source: Player's Handbook
+source: "Player's Handbook"
 aliases:
   - Path of the Berserker
   - Path of the Berserker 2014
   - Path of the Berserker PHB
+  - path-of-the-berserker-phb
 tags:
   - compendium/src/5e/phb
   - subclass/barbarian/berserker